SquireTournamentServices/MIPG-and-MSTR/MSTR.md

 One of the reasons want to allow players revealing hidden information they gained access to is to avoid a player accidentally revealing hidden information and either them or the players that gained that information accidentally being penalized.
 In Multiplayer it is expected that when a player is dealing with hidden information that pertains to one of their opponents, that they are extra careful about not physically revealing it.
 At the same time we also want to allow players to still be allowed to bluff about hidden information, so in any situation, players are allowed to verbally reveal any hidden information they may have gained.

-In Multiplayer tournaments, the following rules apply to physically revealing card faces in hidden zones when a player has permission to see them:
+In Multiplayer tournaments, the following rules apply to physically revealing card faces in hidden zones:

-- Library: the owner of the cards in the library can choose to physically reveal them.
+- Library: the owner of the cards in the library can choose to physically reveal as long as they have been instructed to look at them.
-- Face down exile: the controller of the effect that exiled the card(s) can choose to physically reveal them.
+- Face down exile: any player with a currently applicable instruction allowing them to look at the cards may physically reveal them.
 - Face down on the battlefield: the controller of the permanent(s) can choose to physically reveal them.
+- Face down on the stack: the controller of the spell can choose to physically reveal them.
 - Hand: the owner of the card(s) in hand can physically reveal them.
-- Any other temporary face down zone: the controller of the effect that placed the card(s) in that zone can choose to physically reveal them.
+- Any other temporary face down zone: any player with a currently applicable instruction allowing them to look at the cards may physically reveal them.

+For the purpose of physically revealing cards, an instruction to look at a card is not transferrable to another player controlling the instructed player.
 The choice of physically revealing hidden information belongs to the player as described above, which means that player-controlling effects, won't allow the controller to force the controlled player to physically reveal hidden information.

 _Example: Alice resolves a Gitaxian Probe, targeting Bob.
 Alice may look at Bob’s hand but may not reveal or force Bob to reveal their hand to the remaining players.
 In this example, Alice is being temporarily shared information about Bob’s hand, and as such she cannot transform the permission granted to her by the Look effect into a Reveal effect.
 Bob however may choose to reveal their hand at any point._